interplaynetary/p2p-template/README.md

 This will save your environment in `~/.pm2/dump.pm2` so that it can be used on restarts, note that you need to run `pm2 unstartup` followed by the `pm2` commands listed above if you modify any required environment variables.

-You can export `HOLSTER_USER_NAME` and `HOLSTER_USER_PASSWORD` to change the default log in credentials for the Holster host account on the server.
-All private data created in Holster on the server relies on these credentials, so keep them safe.

 The credentials are also used to access private endpoints, for example to allocate invite codes to an account you can run: